Pneumothorax Clinical Signs and TMC CSE Exam Tips Vector

 1. Observation for a Small, Stable Pneumothorax

-• Supplemental oxygen (at 2–4 L/min via nasal cannula or simple mask) may increase pleural air resorption by reducing nitrogen levels in the pleural space.
+• Supplemental oxygen (2–4 L/min) may accelerate air resorption by lowering nitrogen levels in the pleural space.

 2. Needle Aspiration for a Moderate Pneumothorax